 • Federal DEA certificate

-• ANCC/AANP certification or evidence of eligibility for certification
+• ANCC/AANP certificate or evidence of eligibility for certification

-For more information about the Family Nurse Practitioner Residency Program, please contact the residency program coordinator at mglorioso@healthlincchc.org or npresidency@healthlincchc.org.
+For more information about the Family Nurse Practitioner Residency Program, please contact the residency program specialist at mglorioso@healthlincchc.org or npresidency@healthlincchc.org.

 Family Nurse Practitioner Residency Program Director